 The startled mandolin

-Scintillas flash like opals in your eyes;
+Motes like opals flash across your eyes;

 At eventide, the gold dust on your skin,